 Masturbating when married actually happens a lot.
 For example, during pregnancies and after child birth, as well as during menopause, men might practice solo sex simply because they need a sexual release that their wife can’t provide.
 The wife might be willing to help the husband “get off” when she isn’t up for sex by masturbating him.
 Marital sex would resume when she is ready.
 And on occasions when the husband isn’t ready, he might help his wife achieve orgasm by masturbating her.

 Masturbating with a buddy would stretch the marital relationship for a lot of couples.
-Adolescent boys often masturbate together, and even in groups, when they are exploring sexuality.
+Adolescent boys often masturbate together, and even in groups, when they are exploring their sexuality.
 Buddies have been known to do this even in adulthood, although usually before marriage.
 In recent years, however, men’s circle jerks have increased among both gay and straight men.
-(For the record, it doesn’t turn me on.)

 You don’t say whether your male friend is gay or straight.
 It shouldn’t matter as long as it doesn’t lead to an entangling relationship such as a bromance, which is a close relationship between two men that goes beyond ordinary friendship because of its strong bonds of emotional intimacy.
-But if the male friendship doesn’t lead you away from your wife, there’s nothing wrong with intimate male friendship.
+But if the male friendship doesn’t lead you away from your wife, there’s nothing wrong with intimate male friendships.
 Women often have their own intimate female friendships.
 Men also need buddies with whom to share intimate details of their lives.
+Men can understand and sympathize with one another better than women can understand and sympathize with men (and visa versa).
 Some buddy relationships from youth last into adulthood and even when one or both buddies are married.

 Erection on Massage Table